ospm-app/ospm/README.md

 The CLI implements a robust error handling system:

-1. Custom `PnpmError` class for structured errors
+1. Custom `OspmError` class for structured errors
 2. Consistent error formatting
 3. Helpful error messages with suggestions when possible